Sued in a Canadian court

 For the third time in under ten years, alleged victims of violence by police providing security at the North Mara Gold Mine in Tanzania are seeking legal remedy.
 This time, Canada’s Barrick Gold is being sued in Ontario’s Superior Court of Justice by the Vancouver-based law firm Camp Fiorante Matthews Mogerman (CFM) and Waddell Phillips in Toronto.
 Read the Statement of Claim.

 The victims are Indigenous Kuria whose villages surround the mine’s pits and waste dumps.
-For well over a decade Kuria men, women, and children, have been subjected to excess use of force by mine security and police leading to beatings, serious injuries, killings, and rapes.
+For well over a decade Kuria men, women, and children have been subjected to excess use of force by mine security and police leading to beatings, serious injuries, killings, and rapes.

 THE FIRST LAWSUIT: The first lawsuit, on behalf of alleged victims of excess use of force by police leading to deaths and injuries, was filed by the firm Leigh Day in 2013 against Barrick’s then-subsidiary, U.K.-based African Barrick Gold plc., and the North Mara Gold Mine ltd. That case was settled out of court in 2015, on behalf of 13 Kuria villagers.

 THE SECOND LAWSUIT: The second lawsuit was brought in 2020, initially on behalf of seven alleged victims of mine security and police providing security to the mine.
-The case was filed against Barrick Tz Limited by the firm Hugh James.
-MiningWatch Canada assisted members of that group of victims and continues to support the lawsuit, which is ongoing.
+The case was filed against Barrick subsidiaries Acacia Mining PLC and the North Mara Gold Mine Limited by the firm Hugh James.
+Three additional claimants, family members of three men who were allegedly shot dead by mine police, were later added to this case.
+MiningWatch Canada assisted victims in this case, which was settled out of court in March 2024.

-Press releases
+Latest Press releases

 Barrick Slapped with Third Lawsuit on Same Human Rights Abuses at Tanzanian Mine: ‘Business as Usual’?